Greece–Qatar relations

 Greece–Qatar relations are the bilateral relations between Greece and Qatar.
 Relations were established in 1973.

 Diplomatic representation

 Greece opened its embassy in Doha in 2007.
 Qatar has had an embassy in Athens since 2008.

 After Egypt closed its embassy in Qatar in 2017, the Greek embassy in Doha agreed to diplomatically represent Egyptian citizens.

 Diplomatic visits

 Greek FM Georgios Katrougalos signing agreements with his Qatari counterpart, Mohammed bin Abdulrahman Al Thani.

-In March 2009, Greek Deputy Prime Minister Theodors Pangalos paid a visit to Qatar.
+In March 2009, Greek Deputy Prime Minister Theodoros Pangalos paid a visit to Qatar.

-On May 29 2024, Sheikh Tamim bin Hamad Al Thani and PM Kyriakos Mitsotakis had a meeting in Athens.
-During his visit to Greece on Wednesday, the Emir of Qatar, Sheikh Tamim bin Hamad Al Thani, engaged in discussions about business opportunities and investments.
-Sheikh Al Thani had a meeting with Greek PM Kyriakos Mitsotakis in Athens, with large delegations from both sides in attendance.

-Greece and Qatar have expressed their shared commitment to enhancing bilateral relations by signing two agreements.
-These include the Military Cooperation Agreement between the Hellenic Ministry of National Defense and the Ministry of Defense of Qatar, as well as the Memorandum of Cooperation for conducting political consultations on matters of mutual interest between the Greek Ministry of Foreign Affairs and the Ministry of Foreign Affairs of Qatar.
+On May 29, 2024, Emir Tamim bin Hamad Al Thani met with PM Kyriakos Mitsotakis in Athens.
+During the visit, two cooperation agreements were signed: one between the Hellenic Ministry of National Defense and the Ministry of Defense of Qatar, and another between the Greek Ministry of Foreign Affairs and the Qatari Ministry of Foreign Affairs.

 Military relations

 Several military agreements between Qatar and Greece have been signed, such as an agreement on joint training exercises and a tripartite memorandum of understanding between Qatar's government, the Hellenic Vehicle Industry and the Hellenic Aerospace Industry.